truchas/truchas/doc/sphinx/tools/RadE/patches/pave.rst

 component, PAVE picks a vertex `V_j`, forms a 'seed patch' `P_i` from its faces, and adds the tuple `(P_i, V_j)` to a global priority queue.
 These seed patches act as the starting points for the paving process.
 Paving then proceeds by popping queue entries one by one until the queue is empty.
-If all the faces of a queue entry are assigned, a new patch is created from the entry.
+If all the faces of a queue entry are unassigned, a new patch is created from the entry.
 Additionally, we add new queue entries for each of the first and second degree neighbors of the popped entry's :term:`vertex anchor`.
 If, on the other hand, some of the faces of the queue entry are already assigned, PAVE makes a new entry for each connected subset of faces that are still unassigned.

 In this way, each component is 'paved ' with :term:`full patches <full patch>`, starting from the component seed patches.
-For better results, the component seeds are chosen to be a random patch along the edges or corners of component with such features.
+For better results, the component seeds are chosen to be a random patch along the edges or corners of components with such features.
 If a component has no boundary, any one of its vertices is chosen at random as the vertex anchor for the seed patch.
+The seed for the random number generator used to select the seed patches can be set with the :ref:`PAVE_RANDOM_SEED
+<tools/RadE/patches/pave:PAVE_RANDOM_SEED>` namelist parameter.

 Once the queue is empty, all faces are assigned and we have a valid patching of the enclosure.
 Finally, PAVE merges patches where possible, in accordance with the :ref:`PAVE_MERGE_LEVEL